Castor Oil

 How to Use Castor Oil for Eyes

 Castor oil is sometimes an ingredient in over-the-counter eye formulas.
-It is useful for dry eyes and has been reported to reduce cataracts and eye floaters.
+It is helpful for dry eyes and has been reported to reduce cataracts and eye floaters.
 Drop one drop of castor oil into each eye at bedtime.
-It will leave the eyes blurry for a while and may sting a bit at first.
+It will leave the eyes blurry and may sting a bit at first.

-Castor oil can also be applied to the eyelids instead, as it is quite penetrating.
+Castor oil can also be applied to the eyelids instead, as it is pretty penetrating.
 Applying castor oil to the eyelids is also a remedy to promote sleep.

 How to Use Castor Oil for Beautiful Skin

 Castor oil may seem too greasy to use on the face.
-However, it feels quite luxurious on the face and is used to prevent or decrease wrinkles, reduce puffiness, fade scars, and get rid of pimples.
+However, it feels quite luxurious on the face and is used to prevent or decrease wrinkles, reduce puffiness, fade scars, and eliminate pimples.
 Many find it leaves the face positively glowing when used as part of a bedtime ritual.

 Castor oil massaged into the feet at bedtime can benefit athlete's foot and calloused feet.
 Corns may also be reduced or eliminated with this nightly routine.